owainhunt/UAGithubEngine/README.md

 	Then run `pod install`.

-* Alternatively, copy across all the files in the 'Engine' group from the UAGithubEngine project into your app's project.
+* The easiest way to use the engine is with the framework - build and link against the `UAGithubEngine` framework, and `#import <UAGithubEngine/UAGithubEngine.h>` where you want to use the framework.

-* `#import "UAGithubEngine.h"` where you want to use the engine.
+* If you don't fancy using CocoaPods or the framework, copy across all the files in the 'UAGithubEngine' group from the UAGithubEngine project into your app's project and `#import "UAGithubEngine.h"` where you want to use the engine.

 * Note that UAGE has undergone a complete rewrite from version 1 to version 2.
 It now longer uses delegates, and instead relies on a block and callback structure.